ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 layout: module
 title: Module 2&#58; Creating the Data Model
 ---
-In this module, you create the custom objects that make up the data model for the MyConference application.
+In this module, you create the custom objects that make up the data model for the conference application.

 ![](images/schema.jpg)